MSNLAB/EdgeCam/README.md

 golden: fasterrcnn_resnet50_fpn
 ```

+**Retraining configuration**

+The users can configure whether to collect frames for model retraining, the window size of retraining, the number of collected frames, the number of training epochs, etc.

 **Database**

 To be able to connect to the database, please configure user name, password, and ip address of the database.